mgrimace/PiHole-Wireguard-and-Homebridge-on-Raspberry-Pi-Zero-2/README.md

 # To Do

-* Testing 32-bit vs 64-bit memory use
+* **Currently:** Testing 32-bit vs., 64-bit OS memory use
+* **Currently:** testing additional Zram config options posted as optional steps above (i.e., to increase swappiness)
-* Figure out how to pass bluetooth to homebridge docker container to control bluetooth devices on the home network.
+* **Not sure:** Figure out how to pass bluetooth to homebridge docker container to control bluetooth devices on the home network.

 # Support this project